 - Undergoing hormone therapy for a longer period

-Although this condition is something that people live with for many years, it can impact the quality of life and day-to-day wellbeing.
+Although this condition is something that people live with for many years, it can impact the quality of your life and day-to-day wellbeing.
 And sometimes, it can even be fatal.
 Thus it is best to deal with it in the context of prevention by making a few, but significant lifestyle changes.